Blade Shearing, Wool Handling, Grading & Sorting

 Fernhill Fibre Grading Wool.jpg

-Grading and sorting
+Grading & sorting

-We put a lot of work into our fleeces before they are packed – each fleece is carefully tested for strength and skirted (soiled areas removed) to spearate out the dirtier and lower-quality fibre from the premium stuff.
-Wool is sorted by quality and colour, with the majority going into large wool 'sheets' of approximately 60kg each.
+Wool types are sorted by quality and colour, with the majority going into large wool 'sheets' of approximately 60kg each.
 This wool is the ready for us to either send to manufacturers for processing into rovings, yarn, fabric and so on, or to sell in bulk directly to those wishing to develop their own wool products.

-The very best fleeces are selected for hand-spinners – these receive extra attention with most vegetable matter being removed and more rigorous skirting.
+The very best fleeces are selected for hand-spinners and crafters – these receive extra attention with most vegetable matter being removed and more rigorous skirting.
 They are then packed individually into fabric bags and weighed and labelled for sale.

-The dirty skirts that are removed are not thrown away, and lovely lustre curls are available as dirty 'skirts' on our website, just in need of a good wash.
-Most others are scoured (industrially cleaned) and can then be used to make our heavy-duty felt and other products.
+Fleeces not deemed suitable for spinning (tender) are scoured (industrially cleaned) and can then be used to make our heavy-duty felt and other products.
 Fibre that is too short or filthy to process is used in the garden and polytunnel as fertilising mulch – nothing goes to waste!

 Resources